BekeAtGithub/Winny/README.md

 then it will run for an hour or so, and you can monitor the usage the entire time

 ![alt text](https://github.com/BekeAtGithub/WinnyJenkins/blob/main/2%20Step%20Instructions.png)

-!!
-TROUBLESHOOTING

-If you get an error about Unauthorized Access due to Policy like this;powershell script execution policy bypass just run the command a little different like this;
-powershell.exe -ExecutionPolicy Bypass -File ".\EXECUTE.ps1"

 ## For detailed Overview: